Well-made, but less than ideal for non-military users.

 - Can fog over in certain conditions

-- Wobbly, slow-to-settle needle
+- Wobbly, slow-to-settle compass dial

 This compass is often praised for its superior accuracy over most baseplate style compass designs in shooting an azimuth (taking a bearing) to an objective or landmark.
 Let's examine that.

-I just don't understand why Cammenga doesn't put out a version with the degree scale on the outer edge of the dial in one- or two-degree increments for the benefit of its civilian land navigators.
+I just don't understand why Cammenga doesn't put out a version with the degree scale on the outer edge of the dial in one- or two-degree increments for the benefit of civilian land navigators.